 Improve Access for Canadians

-Musculoskeletal (MSK) conditions are among the leading causes of disability, costs, and absenteeism in Canada.
-Chiropractors, as Canada’s MSK experts, play a central role in providing Canadians with the care they need.
+Musculoskeletal conditions are among the leading causes of disability, costs, and absenteeism in Canada.
+Chiropractors, as Canada’s spine, muscle and nervous system experts experts, play a central role in providing Canadians with the care they need.
 We can do more to improve access to chiropractic care.

 The federal government is Canada’s fifth largest provider of health services.
 The CCA works with the federal government to build an understanding of the value of chiropractic care for those Canadians who receive their health services through federal funding, including our military, veterans, and first nations and Inuits.
 For more information on current coverage, please visit Chiropractic Coverage.